 Fourth, Fifth and Subsequent Drunk Driving Offenses

-Fifth and subsequent convictions are felonies that carry significant prison terms and fines of tens of thousands of dollars.
+As of January 1st, 2017, Fourth and subsequent convictions are felonies that carry the potential for significant prison terms and fines of tens of thousands of dollars.

 In addition to these penalties, a DUI conviction or guilty plea may have serious adverse consequences on other important areas of your life including, employment opportunities, ability to obtain professional and other types of licenses, child custody arrangements, eligibility for military enlistment, and even foreign travel.